aksharkatariya/aksharkatariya/README.md

-## Contact Links: Feel free to reach me out on any of these.
+## Contact Links: Feel free to reach out to me on any of these platforms.

 Here is my [LinkedIn][f1] <br />
 Here is my [Twitter][f2]   <br />